konstalop/BugTracker/README.md

  - Assign a team for your project.
  - Create tickets for the projects:
    - describe the ticket
-   - type of ticket (feature, issue, suggestion)
+   - type of ticket (Feature, Issue, Suggestion)
    - Priority (Low, Medium, High, Critical)
    - Status (Closed, Working, Open)

-## Link to the project in production.
+## Link to the project in production

 Program is still under development.